PLACES 2025 | Session Proposal Guide

 • Mobile tours/field sessions: Educational walking tours or workshops that take attendees through specific projects and/or sites in the area.
 (2-3 hours)

-All Session Proposal submissions are due March 28, 2024.
+All Session Proposal submissions open February 5, 2025, and are due March 28, 2025.
 All submitted Session Proposals will be notified of their selection or rejection in mid-April.

 Select Plan a Session to download a copy of the questions included in the Session Proposal form.
 Session Proposals must be submitted using our online form found at Submit a Session.
 Please plan to complete the online form in one sitting.

 Thinking about an idea (or a few ideas!) and need help refining?
 Have questions about the form or process?
-Email Lydia Felty at , or sign up for an office hours appointment to talk about your idea.
+Email our team at to ask your question or schedule office hours.